AnalyticsAutomated/analytics_automated/README.md

 Missing
 =======
 1. Robust to task failure.
-Some types of exception should probably be tried again, some failures should propagate to the user, likely need to some way to let the users configure this http://agiliq.com/blog/2015/08/retrying-celery-failed-tasks/ http://docs.celeryproject.org/en/latest/userguide/tasks.html#retrying-a-task-if-something-fails
+Some types of exception should probably be tried again and some failures should propagate to the user, likely need to some way to let the users configure this in a task http://agiliq.com/blog/2015/08/retrying-celery-failed-tasks/ http://docs.celeryproject.org/en/latest/userguide/tasks.html#retrying-a-task-if-something-fails
 2. Let jobs run jobs as nested structures; this will be part of adding CWL support